The Best Auto-Darkening Welding Helmets In 2026 For Beginners, Budget Buyers & Pros

 What safety certifications should I look for in a welding helmet?

-The current safety standard for welding helmets in the USA is ANSI Z87.1-2010, also marked as Z87+.
+The current safety standard for helmets in the USA is ANSI Z87.1-2010, also marked as Z87+.
 Helmets that display these standards on the packaging are certified by the American National Standards Institute (ANSI) and the Society of Safety Engineers, ensuring they meet the required safety criteria.

 Are there any helmets suitable for outdoor welding?